• Thanksgiving Recipes

 ↓ Jump to Recipe

-Creamed pearl onions are a sweet and earthy addition to Thanksgiving dinner or a festive side for Christmas.
-These tender, bite-sized onions are smothered in a rich and savory creamy sauce.
-Whether you use heavy cream or coconut milk for a dairy-free option, this recipe is naturally gluten-free—no flour needed.
-Plus, I’ll share my simple trick for peeling pearl onions without the hassle.
-Add this classic dish to your holiday table with ease and wait for the rave reviews.
+Pearl onions are a sweet, earthy addition to any holiday meal-especially Thanksgiving dinner or Christmas feasts.
+These tender, bite-sized onions simmer in a rich, savory cream sauce that feels both nostalgic and elegant.
+Whether you make them with heavy cream or coconut milk for a dairy-free option, this recipe is naturally gluten-free-no flour or roux needed.
+I'll even share my simple trick for peeling pearl onions without the fuss.
+Add this classic dish to your holiday table and watch it disappear fast.

 An oval silver serving dish with creamed pearl onions and a silver spoon.